 Truck drivers are often under pressure to pick up and deliver goods across hundreds or thousands of miles.
 As a result, many drive uninterrupted for long periods of time, sometimes in violation of state and federal restrictions on drive time hours.
 In order to stay on schedule and drive for extended periods of time, some drivers use stimulants and “uppers” to stay awake.

 Most injuries in truck accidents are catastrophic, involving head trauma, spinal cord damage, amputations, and burns.
-To ensure our clients receive compensation proportional to the financial needs created by their injuries, our San Antonio truck accident lawyers consult medical economists and life care planners.
-We look at the cost of surgery, hospitalization, in-home nursing care, medical equipment, rehabilitation, and lost wages.
+To ensure our clients receive compensation proportional to the financial needs created by their injuries, our attorneys consult medical economists and life care planners.
+We look at the cost of surgery, hospitalization, in-home nursing care, medical equipment, rehabilitation and lost wages.

 Contact Truck Driving Accidents Attorneys At The Law Offices of Tyler & Peery